jackkafif/etch-a-sketch/README.md

 # Etch A Sketch in HTML/CSS/JAVASCRIPT

-This project will be a basic functioning etch a sketch to be played with the mouse.
+This project is etch a sketch to be played with the mouse.

+View this project at https://jackkafif.github.io/etch-a-sketch/